Beza10/beza-kendie.github.io/README.md

 the first repository

 Hi
 My name is Bezawit.
-This is my first github repository to create.
+This is my first github page to create.
 I hope its interesting to work here!